1. The Potato Eaters (1885)

 - Four of the Sunflowers bear Vincent's signature in the upper half of the vase (the Tokyo version is the exception).

-While they are distinct and now almost synonymous with the artist, these paintings also demonstrate the influence of Japanese art on Van Gogh’s work.
+While the Sunflowers are now almost synonymous with the artist, these paintings also demonstrate the influence of Japanese art on Van Gogh’s work.
 He was fascinated by Japanese prints and he and Theo owned hundreds of them.

 Before he left for Arles in 1888, Van Gogh admitted to his brother: